-Make sure your employees are fully equipped to fulfill their roles by providing training as part of your call center setup.
+Make sure your employees are fully equipped to fulfill their roles by providing agent training as part of your call center setup.

 To do this, you can train people at an offsite location such as another call center, online, or on-site.

 Train agents on any headsets and phone systems that your company uses.
 In a virtual call center, agents should receive support in setting up their remote workspace and be up-to-speed on all the necessary tools and software your company uses.
-Guide them with any training tips you can offer.
+Guide them with any call center training tips you can offer.

 6. Consider a BPO call center solution

 Business process outsourcing (BPO) refers to outsourcing some of your company's operations to an outside vendor or service provider.
 In the context of a call center, BPO means outsourcing inbound and outbound services to agents who don't actually work for your company.